Lithuania men's national basketball team: EuroBasket 2011

-2012 FIBA World Olympic Qualifying Tournament
+2012 FIBA World Olympic qualifying tournament

 Twenty years later, Lithuania had to go through a dedicated Olympic qualifier, held in July 2012 in Caracas, Venezuela.
 The top three teams would get spots at the 2012 Olympics basketball tournament.

 The team started off the tournament with a convincing victory against Venezuela, followed by an upset to Nigeria the following day.
 With all three teams tied with one win and one loss, Venezuela wound up disqualified due to a lesser point difference.
 Afterwards, many incidents regarding the Lithuanian squad were rumored to be caused by disgruntled Venezuelans.
-These included a tank column near the training hall polluting the air during the Lithuanian team workout, a broken bus during the trip to the arena before the quarter-final game against Puerto Rico, and vanished jerseys and water during said match.
+These included a tank column near the training hall polluting the air during the Lithuanian team workout, a broken bus during the trip to the arena before the quarterfinal game against Puerto Rico, and vanished jerseys and water during said match.
 Despite all that, Lithuania managed to defeat Puerto Rico in a dramatic game.
 In the semifinals, Lithuania crushed the Dominican Republic and thus qualified for the 2012 London Olympics.